 Yes, I do offer maintenance services for websites that I create, this is done at an hourly rate.
 For clients who would like to update their own website I always recommend a WordPress website, which is easy to edit directly online, with no extra software costs.
 I also provide WordPress tutoring at the hourly rate.

-My portfolio does not include every design that I have created.
-Unfortunately, it would take far too long for the portfolio section to load, so I have limited it to a number of projects that show a variety of skills in website development, illustration, animation, logo design, or actionscript programming.
-I do switch them out from time to time to show different works depending on what styles or features I’m promoting.
+My portfolio does not include each and every design that I have created.
+It would take far too long for the portfolio section to load, so I have limited it to a number of projects that show a variety of skills in website development, graphic illustration, logo design, etc. I do switch them out from time to time to show different works depending on what styles or features I’m promoting.